• Skip to primary navigation

 It's Traditional Southern food!
 Explore regional cuisines and find a new tradition of your own!

-🥘 Ingredients
+🥘 Instant Pot Collard Greens Ingredients

 Most of the ingredients on this list will be in your pantry.
-You’ll want to buy fresh collards when you want to make this recipe.
+You’ll want to buy fresh collards when you want to make this recipe!

-*Be sure to see the recipe card below for ingredients, amounts & instructions!*
+*Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!*

-If you know your way around a pressure cooker, this will be a simple recipe.
+If you know your way around a pressure cooker, this will be a simple recipe!
 If not, read carefully and grab your manufacturer’s instructions.
 You’ll also need an Instant Pot or pressure cooker, a knife set, and a spatula.

 6. Season and serve.
 Taste your creation and add more seasonings if needed.
 Serve while warm.